GrantStreetGroup/DBIx-OnlineDDL/README.md

 ### copy\_opts

-An hashref of different options to pass to [DBIx::BatchChunker](https://metacpan.org/pod/DBIx::BatchChunker), which is used in the
+A hashref of different options to pass to [DBIx::BatchChunker](https://metacpan.org/pod/DBIx::BatchChunker), which is used in the
 ["copy\_rows"](#copy_rows) step.
 Some of these are defined automatically.
 It's recommended that you specify at least these options: